David City, Nebraska: Name

 The origin of the name of David City is disputed.
 One source claims that David City was named after the first Governor of Nebraska, David Butler.
-Another source says that David City was named in honor of Phoebe Miles, whose maiden name was either "David" or "Davids," because she had deeded a large tract of land for the townsite on which the court house now sits.
+Another source says that David City was named in honor of Phoebe Miles, whose maiden name was either "David" or "Davids," because she had deeded a large tract of land for the townsite on which the courthouse now sits.
 A third source indicates that David City may have been named for a "Mr. Davids," a relative of William Miles, who was part owner of the townsite, and that the "s" at the end of "Davids" was dropped for convenience.
 Because details are unclear, this third explanation may be just another version of the second explanation.
 On its official website, David City claims the second of these explanations as the official explanation of its name.